 In 2007 the park service and Rio Tinto started to discuss the idea of Rio Tinto donating Ryan to the park service.
 Senator Feinstein even included the transfer of Ryan to the park service in one of her bills, S. 138, California Desert Protect Act of 2011.

-2012 starts to see a flurry of activity.
+In 2012 there is a new flurry of activity.
 Ryan says goodbye to an old friend when after 60 years the staff of the San Jose State University Field Studies in Natural History program decides to hold the session in Furnace Creek.
 Rio Tinto and Death Valley Conservancy propose upgrades to a water collection system at Navel Spring inside Death Valley National Park.
-And a short time later a Fundraising Agreement is entered into between the National Park Service and Death Valley Conservancy.
+And a brief time later a Fundraising Agreement is entered between the National Park Service and Death Valley Conservancy.

 May 6, 2013, the Death Valley Conservancy announced the transfer of ownership of Ryan Camp from Rio Tinto to the Death Valley Conservancy.

-I started my independent research of Ryan in 2011 and I quickly discovered that the information on Ryan for the last 75 years is scarce, incomplete and difficult to obtain.
+My independent research of Ryan Camp started in 2011 and I quickly discovered that the information for the last 75 years was scarce, incomplete and difficult to obtain.
 There are several stories on Ryan from its beginning in 1914 through its close in 1930 but only random pieces of information can be found after that.
 This project will attempt to tell the complete story of Ryan Camp and other associated activities in the area.

 As work on the project continued it was expanded to include information on another historic property, the Death Valley Junction, and two other nonprofit groups that either own, manage or watch over historic properties or land and activities in this area of the desert.

 Death Valley Junction was built by the Pacific Coast Borax Company and was later sold.
 It is currently used as an opera house, motel and café and is managed by the nonprofit organization called Amargosa Opera House Inc.